PrincetonCS-UCA/ucas-website/content/docs/employees/time-collection.md

 **You cannot be added to any hourly job until you have completed your official employment paperwork, please make sure you follow all steps outlined in the [Before Getting Paid]({{< ref "/docs/applicants/payroll" >}}) page.**

+## How to Get Help

+If you have any questions about getting added to payroll or declaring hours, you may contact [Louis Riehl](https://www.cs.princeton.edu/people/admins), who oversees the department's payroll for Undergraduate Course Assistants.

+If you belong to [the UCA Slack]({{< ref "/docs/employees/slack" >}}), you can also ask him questions in the [#payroll channel](https://app.slack.com/client/TU01C5RPG/C01PA7ZFL6N).

 ## Official Instructions

 The [Student Employees portal](https://princeton.studentemployment.ngwebsolutions.com/cmx_content.aspx?cpid=9) contains several useful resources, including: